JeremyDel/taxifare_streamlit/README.md

 I included very simple visualisations made with folium, altair and seaborn.

 # Introduction
-for information on the dataset you can find it here on [Kaggle](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction)
+For information on the dataset you can find it here on [Kaggle](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction)

+# About the Taxifare model

+Model running on the google cloud platform and with ML flow.
+Go check TaxiFareModel to check set the set up

 ## Setup
 Before everything let us install the requirements provided inside `requirements.txt`